doriszh0/cse15l-lab-reports/Week-2-Lab-Report.md

 <br/>

 ![image](images/average-without-lowest-test.png)
-> As you can see from the screenshot, the first test with the failure-inducing output expects an output of 4.0, but instead gets the actual output of
+> As you can see from the screenshot, the first test with the failure-inducing output states that it `expected:<4.0> but was:<2.6666666666666665>`.
+If you calculate the average with the bug in mind, you get `(2 + 3 + 4 + 7) / 6`, which does indeed equal 2.66666... (repeating).

 <br/>

 Method with Bug: